 NAFEMS is exploring the potentially transformative effect that digital twin technology will have on analysis and simulation.
 We are providing the steady guiding hand that is necessary to ensure standards and best-practice are maintained.

-The digital twin is a term that is being increasingly bounced around, so while it may not be a new concept to Benchmark readers, it is certainly not a widely used term in the public domain.
+The digital twin is a term that is being increasingly bounced around, so while it may not be a new concept to the analysis community, it is certainly not a widely used term in the public domain.
 The idea of a digital representation of a physical product or system, linked, via the Internet of Things, to the physical unit; using real, rather than nominal, values for dimensions and conditions, is at the heart of it.
 This digital representation can contain any number of models of the item and its behaviour, and can be used to understand what has happened, what is happening and even what will happen.
 The idea isn’t as new as you might think.
 In the film 2001: A Space Odyssey, HAL (the HAL 9000 computer) reports that an antenna control device is going to fail.
 There are no claims that HAL can see into the future, rather that sensor data is being sent from the device and that HAL is using it as an input into a model of the system, which has predicted the failure.
 The original digital twin?

 To those of us engaged in the simulation community, the idea of using simulation to predict behaviour is nothing new.
 Many of the daily uses of simulation are to do just that in some form or other: will this design change improve the performance and efficiency of the engine, will the wind turbine survive undamaged in a once-in-a-hundred-years gale, will the bridge collapse if the amount of traffic is doubled, will the new paddle design enable the pharmaceutical to be sufficiently mixed in less time, and so on.
 The digital twin is a step further though, using continuously updated, measured data from the field, predictions are specific and more directly relevant.